Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Appendix

 \subsubsection{Simulating an agent-based stochastic SEIRR model}

-An agent stochastic SEIRR model is an N-dimensional continuous time Markov chain, where N is the population.
-The state-space is then $\{S,E,I,R1,R2\}^{N}$.
+An agent-based stochastic SEIRR model is an N-dimensional continuous time Markov chain, where N is the population.
 When represented as a vector $G(t)$, each entry of $G(t)$ records the state of one of the $N$ individuals, i.e. if the $ith$ entry of $G(t)_{i}$, $G(t)_{i}$ is $S$, then the $ith$ individual is susceptible at time $t$.
 Let $I(t)$ be the number of infectious individuals at time $t$ It can be defined in terms of its transition rates from state $G$ to state $G'$ so that

 The well known Gillespie algorithm popularized in \citep{gillespie1977exact} can be used to simulate from this model, but it is quite slow.
 We employ a variation of the Gillespie algorithm in order to simulate individuals and their individual state transition times.
 In essence, as an individual enters the simulation (via infection) all future transition times for that individual are simulated at once.
 Then, the next event is simply the most recent transition time amongst all individuals still in the simulation.
 In psuedocode, the basic algorithm is